burt202/mocks-server-lite/docs/learn.md

 `callLogs` keeps tracks of all endpoints called since the server started or the last collection change `previous` an array of all previous calls in the call log that match the current method AND path.
 Useful if you wanted to return something different on subsequent calls.
+`sendWsMessage` a function that allows a response handler to send a message on any registered web socket

 **Route Middleware**